Espen Barth Eide: Minister of Defence

 Eide was appointed as defence minister by Prime Minister Jens Stoltenberg on 11 November 2011 after Grete Faremo was appointed minister of justice.
 Eide described his new position as "a great responsibility" and said he would not make "revolutionary changes".

-In March 2012, Eide criticized NATO Secretary-General Anders Fogh Rasmussens for saying that he was open to the possibility of using information gained under torture.
-Eide pronounced this "unacceptable", saying that it violated international conventions.
+In March 2012, Eide criticized NATO secretary-general Anders Fogh Rasmussens for saying that he was open to the possibility of using information gained under torture.
+Eide said that in his view this was "unacceptable", saying that it violated international conventions.